Trinity College, Toronto: Early years

 In 1884, Helen Gregory enrolled as the first female student at Trinity College.
 Gregory graduated with three degrees, and later became a judge in the Vancouver Juvenile Court.
 St. Hilda's College was created in 1888 as Trinity's women's residence.
 For the first six years of its existence, female students lived and took all their classes in St. Hilda's.
 Under Provost Welch, co-education came to Trinity, and the two teaching staffs and sets of courses merged into one.

 Federation

 Federation with the University of Toronto was first suggested in 1868, when a financial crisis compelled the College Council to consider uniting with the university to stave off bankruptcy.
 Provost Body ultimately eschewed federation, favouring significant reforms to encourage applications.
-Body's reforms were successful, and the college entered a strong financial position across his thirteen-year term.
+Body's reforms were successful, and the university entered a strong financial position across his thirteen-year term.
 Body retired as Provost in 1894, and his successor Reverend Edward Welch arrived at the beginning of an economic depression.
-Under Provost Welch, enrollment declined steeply, and by the turn of the century Trinity had returned to financial crisis.
+Under Provost Welch, enrolment declined steeply, and by the turn of the century Trinity had returned to financial crisis.